Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Dogs Eat Raw Oysters?

-Raw fish and seafood can carry harmful bacteria, including Salmonella.
-This means that you will need to cook the oysters before feeding.
-Avoid frying seafood because this can greatly increase the fat content.
+Definitely not!
+Raw fish and seafood can carry harmful bacteria, including Salmonella, Listeria, Clostridium, and many more.
+This means that you will need to cook the oyster meat thoroughly before feeding it.
+Avoid frying seafood because this can greatly increase the fat content, which a lot of dogs don’t tolerate that well, ending up with an upset tummy.
+Also, make sure to source your seafood from verified producers and sellers, as it goes bad quickly.

-Whatever method of cooking you choose, whether you steam, roast, or grill them, the important thing is to ensure that they reach an internal temperature of 140 degrees Fahrenheit.
-This will kill any microorganisms that could make your pet ill.
+Whatever method of cooking you choose, whether you steam or cook the oysters, the important thing is to ensure that they reach a minimum internal temperature of 145 degrees Fahrenheit.
+This will kill most microorganisms that could make your pet ill.

 Avoid adding any oils or other seasoning, and if you don’t buy your oysters fresh, ensure that they are not processed.
 Many of the ingredients used in the commercial preparation of oysters can be harmful, or even toxic (we’re looking at you, garlic, and onion powder) for your dog.